Looking for an easier way to add professional color effects and creative adjustments to your photos?

 The Best Color Efex Filters

-I find that some filters are more… experimental… than others.
-Let’s just say that there are filters for everyone.
+Some filters are more… experimental… than others, but let’s just say that there are filters for everyone.

-For landscape photography, I find that there are particularly six filters that stand out.
-These mainly focus on tones and contrast but will make a significant difference to the photo when used correctly.
+For landscape photography, I find that there are six filters that stand out.
+These mainly focus on tones and contrast, but will make a significant difference to the photo when used correctly.

 #1 Pro Contrast